jululia/react-upskill-project/README.md

 - **What obstacles or roadblocks did I face this week?**

-  - [x] Technical challenges (Had trouble with git authentication, issues with logging into Netlify, but both solved now)
+  - [x] Technical challenges (had trouble with git authentication, issues with logging into Netlify, but both solved now)
   - [ ] Time constraints
   - [ ] Communication issues
   - [ ] Other (please specify)
   - [ ] The implementations above are examples, delete them and add yours

 - **Is there anything in particular that I would benefit from reviewing with the code instructor to enhance or solve my obstacles or roadblocks of the week?**
   - [x] Yes.
 When I open the app on my phone it is zoomed in a bit too much.
 Why is this?
 I need to zoom out manully to make sure everything fits the screen.
-Update, I manage to solve this by reducing the min-width, but would still be nice to have this explained and understand what best practices are.
+Update, I managed to solve this by reducing the min-width property, but would still be nice to have this explained and understand what best practices are.
   - [ ] No
   - [ ] Not sure, but would like guidance
   - [ ] The implementations above are examples, delete them and add yours